mattermost/docs/source/administration/extended-support-release.rst

 Can customers pay for extended support?
 ---------------------------------------
 At this point, we are not planning on letting customers pay for extended support, but we are open to discuss options for this.
+Please speak to your Customer Success Manager if you have additional requirements for extended support.